 This drug should not be taken if you have or have ever had:

-Bupropion should not be used during pregnancy.
 You also shouldn’t take it if you’re taking sedatives or have recently taken a monoamine oxidase inhibitor (MAOI, an older type of antidepressant).

-Side effects of bupropion
+Reported side effects of bupropion include:

 This is an older anti-depressant drug that helps reduce tobacco withdrawal symptoms.
 It has been found to increase chances of success in quitting smoking when compared to those taking no medicine.
-It’s started 10 to 28 days before a person stops smoking to allow it to reach a stable level in the body.
+It’s typically started 10 to 28 days before a person stops smoking to allow it to reach a stable level in the body.

 Some people have side effects like a fast heart rate, blurred vision, trouble urinating, dry mouth, constipation, weight gain or loss, and low blood pressure when they stand up.
 The drug can affect a person’s ability to drive or operate machinery, and certain drugs cannot be used along with it.

 If you’re planning to use this drug, be sure your health care provider and pharmacist know exactly what else you’re taking before you start taking it.
 The most common side effects of clonidine are constipation, dizziness, drowsiness, dry mouth, and unusual tiredness or weakness.
 There are rarely more severe side effects, such as allergic reactions, a slow heart rate, and very high or very low blood pressure.
-Your provider may want to watch your blood pressure while you are on this drug.
+Your health provider might want to watch your blood pressure while you are on this drug.
 The drug can affect your ability to drive or operate machinery.